DiamondLightSource/python-swmrtools/docs/source/keyfollower.rst

         f["/keys"].create_dataset("key_1", data = complete_key_array)

 Next, we shall create an instance of the KeyFollower class and demonstrate a simple example of its use.
-At a minimum we must pass the h5py.File object we wish to read from and a list containing the paths to the hdf5 groups containing our keys.
+At a minimum we must pass the key datasets we wish to read from.

 Shown below is an example of using an instance of KeyFollower within a for loop, as you would with any standard iterable object.
 For this basic example of a